ncatlab/nlab-content/pages/11692.md

 ## Definition

-By 'variety' let us mean a connected projective algebraic variety.
+By 'variety' let us mean a connected complete algebraic variety over an algebraically closed field.
 Given any variety $X$ with a chosen basepoint there is an abelian variety called the **Albanese variety** $Alb(X)$.
 This is defined by the following universal property: there is a map of pointed varieties called the **Albanese map**

 $$i_X \colon X \to A(X)$$